idugalic/micro-company/README.md

 ### Components

-##### Blog
+#### Blog
-A Blog service is used for manging and quering the posts of your company.
+A Blog component is used for manging and quering the posts of your company.
 It is split into a *command-side* component and a *query-side* component.

-##### Project
+#### Project
-A Project service is used for manging and quering the projects of your company.
+A Project component is used for manging and quering the projects of your company.
 It is split into a *command-side* component and a *query-side* component.

 ## Running instructions